-How to smoke turkey legs for tender, juicy and flavorful meat.
+How to smoke turkey legs for tender, juicy and flavorful meat with crispy skin.

 From backyards nationwide to fairs, festivals and theme parks like Disney smoked turkey legs have a huge fan base.
 When their aroma wafts about and tickles the nostrils the urge to sink one’s teeth into the tasty meat is usually pretty strong.